How to avoid pensioner poverty

 Let us assume that your financial adviser has determined that you have a pension shortfall of a certain amount.
 Let’s say you are 40 and that shortfall is £200,000.
 Your adviser could help you find ways of making up that shortfall.
-I like to break it down into how much you would need to save on a monthly basis to build a fund large enough to support you ion your later years.
+I like to break it down into how much you would need to save on a monthly basis to build a fund large enough to support you in your later years.

 Building a property portfolio is also an option.
 Factor in your current budget, assess what is affordable and think about how much time you have to achieve your target.

 4: Have a plan

 Once you have decided what option works best for you, start putting together your plan.
 Determine how much it would cost you on a monthly basis, or whether you would need to find a lump sum of capital to fund your strategy.

-5: Do it now!
+5: Do it now and avoid pensioner poverty

 It’s amazing how many people come up with amazing plans on paper and then do nothing with them.
 One of the most common statements I hear from people on the countdown to retirement is “If only I had done this years ago!”